Basement floor cracks can be easily and effectively repaired.

 Carpet or wood installed on the concrete will trap this moisture underneath, resulting in mold and rot.
 Be sure to seal your basement floor before installing carpet or organic materials.

 In most cases, a lateral drain will not be recommended for waterproofing your basement cracks in the floor.
 Most water that collects under the floor will be taken care of by the sump pump or perimeter drainage system before the water can push up through the floor cracks.

 In the case of serious flooding through cracks, however, creating a lateral line to your drainage system is an easy, cost-effective way to help keep your basement dry.

-We waterproof basements in Michigan, including Ann Arbor, Saginaw, Traverse City, Midland, Flint, Waterford, Bloomfield Hills, Taylor, Petoskey, Troy, Sterling Heights and many areas nearby.
+We waterproof basements in Metro Detroit, Ann Arbor, Saginaw, Traverse City, Grand Rapids, Lansing, Kalamazoo, Muskegon, Jackson, and cities such as Flint, Waterford, Bloomfield Hills, Troy, Sterling Heights and many areas nearby.

 Please fill in the information below to setup your FREE INSPECTION!
 A member of our team will call you to confirm the details and walk you through the process.